pact-foundation/pact-workshop-go/README.md

 ![Test using Pact](diagrams/workshop_step3_pact.png)

-This test starts a mock server a random port that acts as our provider service.
-To get this to work we update the URL in the `Client` that we create, after initialising Pact.
+This test starts a Pact mock server on a random port that acts as our provider service. .
+We can access the update the `config.Host` & `config.Port` from `consumer.MockServerConfig` in the `ExecuteTest` block and pass these into the `Client` that we create, after initialising Pact.
+Pact will ensure our client makes the request stated in the interaction.

 Running this test still passes, but it creates a pact file which we can use to validate our assumptions on the provider side, and have conversation around.